mpi-sws-rse/ltltalk-frontend/documentation/core-language.md

   - `Area -> Area1 - Area2` *a difference between areas Area1 and Area2*
   - `Area -> area with corners Point1 and Point2` *an area defined by corners Point1 and Point2*
   - `Collection -> [Area1, Area2,..., AreaN]` *a set of areas (set of sets of points)*
-  - `Collction -> Collection containing Item` *subcollection of Collection consisting of areas that contain an item as specified by Item*
+  - `Collection -> Collection containing Item` *subcollection of Collection consisting of areas that contain an item as specified by Item*
   - `Area -> Area containing Item` *subarea of Area (consisting of fields that contain an item described by Item)*